EMoetez/Potfolio-Project-2/README.md

 # Nashville Housing Data Processing

 This project involves processing and cleaning a dataset of Nashville housing records.
 The dataset includes information about property sales, addresses, and owner details.
 The project demonstrates various SQL operations to standardize, clean, and transform the data.
+For this project I used Microsoft Excel to explore the dataset, then executed the queries on the SQL Server Management Studio.

 ## Project Overview